 - Identify and follow the influencers who share valuable content and have large followings.

 After you exit the military, your online strategy should be refined to build and grow your career.
-Consider each social networking platform for the value it offers you to connect with your target audience, position yourself authentically and in line with your personal brand goals, and offer you the opportunity to share, contribute, serve and receive benefits.
+Consider each social networking platform for the value it offers you to connect with your target audience, position yourself authentically and in line with your personal brand goals, and share, contribute, serve and receive benefits.

 - Continue to connect and accept connections from people who can serve your strategic network and with whom you can confidently reciprocate.